-This follows revelations that an AU fact-finding mission to Somaliland between April 30 and May 4, 2005, had expressed that Somaliland had been made a “pariah region” by default.
+This follows revelations that an African Union (AU) fact-finding mission to Somaliland between April 30 and May 4, 2005, had expressed that Somaliland had been made a “pariah region” by default.
 It strongly recommended the country’s recognition, saying that since its declaration of independence in 1991, Somaliland has been steadily laying the foundations of a democratic “modern state.”

 However, the report of the mission – which was appointed by the former president of Mali and chairperson of the AU Commission, Alpha Oumar Konare – has been kept under wraps and is yet to be discussed by the AU executive council for possible adoption by the heads of state summit.

-The mission also noted that the lack of recognition ties the hands of the authorities and people of Somaliland as they cannot effectively transact business with the outside world in pursuit of their reconstruction and development goals.
+The AU Fact-Finding Mission also noted that the lack of recognition ties the hands of the authorities and people of Somaliland as they cannot effectively transact business with the outside world in pursuit of their reconstruction and development goals.

 It was of the view that while it is the primary responsibility of the authorities and people of Somaliland to make efforts to acquire political recognition from the international community, the AU should be disposed to judge the case of Somaliland from an objective historical viewpoint and a moral angle vis-a-vis the aspirations of its people.